BJG87/GeminiApp/types/EXAMPLE_PROJECT.md

-# Example: Using StvpsAi Type Definitions in Your Project
+# Example: Using GeminiApp Type Definitions in Your Project

-This example shows how to set up a clasp project with full IntelliSense support for StvpsAi.
+This example shows how to set up a clasp project with full IntelliSense support for GeminiApp.

 ## Project Structure

 ```
 my-stvpsai-project/
 ├── types/
-│   └── stvpsai.d.ts          ← Copy from StvpsAi library
+│   └── geminiapp.d.ts          ← Copy from GeminiApp library
 ├── src/
 │   ├── Code.js               ← Your main code
 │   └── Config.js             ← Configuration